Delta Children LX Side by Side ReviewPrice: $100.00 List | $66.00 at Amazon - 34% off

 Bottom line: Budget friendly option that is easy to carry and fits in small spaces

-The Delta Children LX Side by Side earned a 2nd place rank in our review of 9 double umbrella products, and won a Best Value award.
+The Delta Children LX Side by Side earned a 3rd place rank in our review of 10 double umbrella products and won a Best Value award.
 This stroller is very light weight, small when folded, easy to lift, and fits in most small spaces.
 While it lacks a storage bin and deep recline, it is tough to beat the lower price and identical seating offered by this side-by-side option.
 The Delta earned the second highest score for maneuverability, and top score for weight and folded size, two metrics that play critical roles in a secondary travel stroller.
-This stroller is unlikely to suit all your needs given its lower quality and ease of use scores, but if you're looking for a budget friendly option for a travels stroller for two, then the Delta is tough to beat.
-Alternatively, if you have a little more money to spend, the ZOE XL2 Deluxe costs about $150 more, has larger canopies and under seat storage, deeper recline, and a higher ease of use score with 17 more points overall than the Delta.
+This stroller is unlikely to suit all your needs given its lower quality and ease of use scores, but if you're looking for a budget-friendly option for a travels stroller for two, then the Delta is tough to beat.
+Alternatively, if you have a little more money to spend, the ZOE XL2 BEST v2 costs about $120 more, has larger canopies and under seat storage, deeper recline, and a higher ease of use score than the Delta.